MicrosoftDocs/azure-docs/articles/defender-for-cloud/concept-data-security-posture.md

 ## Evaluating security posture

-Data-aware security posture management automatically and continuously discovers data resources across clouds.
+Data-aware security posture automatically and continuously discovers data resources across clouds.
 You can query Cloud Security Graph using Cloud Security Explorer, to determine where data is stored, who can access it, and how it flows across the organization.

-After data is discovered, you can start to investigate, evaluate, and improve your data security posture using a couple of investigation methods.
+After data is discovered, you can start to evaluate and investigate findings using a couple of investigation methods.

 **Investigation method** | **Details** | **Plan**
 --- | --- | ---
 Cloud Security Graph/Cloud Security Explorer | Find misconfigured storage data storage resources that contain sensitive data, or that are publicly accessible. | Defender for CSPM
-Attack Paths | There are some specific attack paths that help you to find misconfigured sensitive data. | Defender for CSPM
+Attack Paths | Use specific attack paths that help you to find misconfigured sensitive data. | Defender for CSPM

 ### Cloud Security Explorer/Cloud Security Graph

-by querying different types of data resources, their network, access controls, and configured data flows security attributes.

 In Cloud Security Explorer, you run queries to identify security posture and risk across your cloud environment.

-You query assets and drill down into sensitive data findings.
-You can query by data resources and data types such as storage accounts.
-You can then further filter to find resources containing sensitive data.
+To investigate data risk, you can query by data resource and data types such as storage accounts.
+You can then further filter and drill down into sensitive data findings.

 Cloud Security Explorer provides these insights.